 Not this time.
 They played some obscure hardcore punk.
 I couldn’t pin point anything I recognized from my meager 20-30 album Hardcore punk collection.
 I am not an expert, but I heard something that sounded like or was early Suicidal Tendencies (pre-Thrash) and something that sounded like but probably wasn’t Black Flag.

-just, different that basically every concert I’ve went to since 2012.
+Not important, but just, different that basically every concert I’ve went to since 2012.

 To open the evening where Deathcore lads, Thy Art Is Murder.
 Their front-man announced he regretted eating fruit around the start, and ended up barfing on stage around the end.
 He was a weirdly unprofessional burping, farting lads lad who was very charming, like how Orange Goblin‘s singer won me over with his topless enthusiasm a few months ago.
 Their music was Deathcore, which I am not too familiar with, but I know Metalcore, and I know Death metal, and its basically a mixture of that.
 There were death growls and blast beats, but there were beat downs and grooves.
 They were fun enough, and their guitarist has a fun sweeping style of leads/solos that reminded me more of Periphery or Dream Theater (or the Periphery song with John Petrucci from Dream Theater guesting on it).
 The drummer was very fun to watch, he was very inventive as a blast beater, and did it in more ways than I knew existed, and alternated hands and speeds and cymbals the way Tommy Lee would for a rock beat.
 They even had a catchy bit in ‘Puppet Master’ where the intro sounded a bit like Lamb Of God‘s ‘Redneck’ gone evil.